jackblackCH/noga-scrapes-it-all/README.md

 Working draft on a fully representation of https://altproteincareers.com/

+## Setup

+- npm install
+- AirTable Access
+- Vercel Access
+  - Set Maximum Duration on Vercel to 60 (for long API calls and scraping)

+## TODO

+- Upload logos or write a service to find it. https://airtable.com/developers/web/api/upload-attachment
+- Harmless Harvest: Adding jobs is not unique when title is the same. e.g 3 different project managers from different cities.
+- Job Adding: E.g Mooji Meats: Jobs with same title and cannot be added.
+Unique key generation needed e.g Title + Location

+## Done

+- [x] Revalidate sidebar
+- [x] @Noga: Question how often should jobs be parsed?
+24h.

 ## Test Cases with a lot of jobs, working

 - Pulmuone Foods USA, Inc.